topseed/topseed/README.md

-# TopSeed-Demos
+# topseed-demos

 [![Join the chat at https://gitter.im/topseed-demos/Lobby](https://badges.gitter.im/topseed-demos/Lobby.svg)](https://gitter.im/topseed-demos/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-TopSeed aims to be a showcase of best practices and approaches for great looking webapps for developers and designers who want to build stunning mobile-first web apps with some of the best technologies.
+Topseed aims to be a showcase of best practices and approaches for great looking webapps for developers and designers who want to build stunning mobile-first web apps with some of the best technologies.

-'TopSeed' features:
+Topseed features:
 - DOM centric to be more friendly with team that includes interactive designers that code
-- Page Transitions for SPA w/ SEO - all at the same time
+- Page Transitions for a Single Page Application feel that actually works with SEO
-- Static, serverless, deployed to CDN edge cache (fetch() microservices)
+- Can be static, serverless, deployed to CDN edge cache (fetch() microservices)
-- PWA and AMP at same time, w/ re-use.
-First page served can be APM, that upgrades to PWA/interactive
+- Support for Accelerated Mobile Pages (AMP) in same or separate subdomain that can boost SEO
 - Support for Native Mobile Apps (phonegap/cordova)
-- Uses HTML5.1 Standard Web Components - others will have to rewrite
+- Supports component libraries
-- Material Design Sass/BEM
+- Uses Material Design, SASS, Pug and BEM Standard
 - Reduce bit rot and reduce maintenance costs.

 - No magic, you see can how each part works, KISS.

+Hello world example source: <https://github.com/topseed/topseed>

+Kitchen Sink: this project

 Some of the tools we use:
 - <http://github.github.io/fetch>